ShadowedSpace/cancer/README.md

 We argue that our project will make the world a better place because:
 - The world is a better place when fewer people are sick
 - Skin cancers can be identified based on appearance
-- Treatment works best when cancers are detected early, and an automated preliminary screening process will make detections more accessible
+- Treatment works best when cancers are detected early, and an automated preliminary screening process will make early detection more accessible

 ### Tentative Timeline